jacomyma/mapping-controversies/_pages/tuto-1-6.md

 * A *Jupyter notebook* is an online document that contains executable code (in Python), text, and images.
 * Executing the code requires a computer.
 For instance your own computer with [Anaconda](https://docs.anaconda.com/anaconda/); but that is not what we will use.
 * We will use [Google Colab](https://colab.research.google.com/), an environment offered by Google where the code is executed on a virtual machine.
 It requires a Google account (just like Sheets).
 * The script calls the API of Wikipedia to ask for all the edits on each of the pages on the list.
+These edits are called reivions and are available through [this endpoint](https://www.mediawiki.org/wiki/API:Revisions).

 We will use the following script.
 It opens directly in Colab (although it is actually [stored on GitHub](https://github.com/jacomyma/mapping-controversies/tree/main/notebooks)).